Introducing the Shell

 done

-Save this file and exit nano
+Save this file and exit nano.

-to create the list of files it will process,
+The shell starts by expanding *.dat to create the list of files it will process,

-wildcard, this pattern will match anything that ends with .dat
+since with the * wildcard, this pattern will match anything that ends with .dat.

 The loop body